pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-This package requires Python version 2.5, 2.6, 2.7, or 3.1.
+This package requires Python version 2.5, 2.6, 2.7, or 3.2.
 I It is
 possible that Python 2.4 will work if the ctypes package is installed, but
 this has not been tested.
-In addition, Python 3.2 should work as well, but
+It should work with Python 3.1, as well, but
-was not tested as of this writing.
+this is no longer being tested as of this writing.

 In addition, version 3.14 of the EPICS Channel Access library (v 3.14.8 or
 higher, I believe) is required.
 More specifically, the shared libraries